CoboGlobal/cobo-waas2-js-sdk/docs/WalletsApi.md

 > WalletInfo getWalletById(walletId)

-Retrieve wallet information by ID
+Get wallet information

-This operation retrieves detailed information about the specified wallet.
+This operation retrieves the detailed information about a specified wallet.

 ### Example